10 Reasons Your Emails May Land in the Spam Folder?

 So, if you have bought any mailing lists, chances are that most of the owners of these email addresses from the list, don’t know or barely know your business.
 Nor are even they likely to be interested in it.

 In most instances, these mailing lists are entirely non-targeted… and many of the accounts might no longer be in use.
 So, few of the email addresses will have anything to do with your business/industry.
-If this is the case, there’s every chance that of these people, and even some email service providers, will report your Emails as spam.
+If this is the case, there’s every chance that some of these people, and even some email service providers, will report your Emails as spam.

 3. High Frequency of Sent Emails